smukkejohan/RTIMULib/README.md

 ### RTHost

 RTHost contains the two apps, RTHost and RTHostGL, that can be used by desktops that don't have direct connection to an IMU (as they don't have I2C or SPI interfaces).
 An Arduino running RTArduLinkIMU from the RTIMULib-Arduino repo provides the hardware interface and a USB cable provides the connection between the desktop and the Arduino.

+### RTEllipsoidFit

+This contains Octave code used by the ellipsiod fit data generation in RTIMULibCal, RTIMULibDemo, RTIMULibDemoGL, RTHostIMU and RTHostIMUGL.
+It's important that a copy of this directory is at the same level, or the one above, the app's working directory or ellipsoid fit data generation will fail.

 ## Note about magnetometer (compass) calibration